Tempe DUI Lawyer

 When officers begin speaking to a suspicious driver they are observing behavior and checking the inside of the car for minor occupants, open containers or controlled substances.
 The driver may be asked to submit to field sobriety tests for evidence of intoxication.
 The test consists of a variety of physical coordination tests.
 If officers feel it is necessary after these tests they will ask the driver to submit to a breathalyzer, blood test, or urine test to determine the level of alcohol in the blood.

 A driver who measures a blood alcohol concentration of 0.08 or more within two hours of driving will be arrested and charged with a DUI offense.
 A driver who refuses to submit to a blood test will face an automatic one-year license suspension under Arizona law.
 Before making statements to the police, it is advisable to consult with an experienced DUI lawyer to ensure your rights are protected.Looking for an Attorney for your DUI Charges?

-For this reason, you need an attorney who has significant experience in litigating DUI cases.
+Given the significant consequences if convicted of a DUI, it is imperative that you seek the advice and counsel of an attorney who has significant experience in litigating DUI cases.
 Mr. Buckallew is a Board Certified Criminal Defense Lawyer with nearly 20 years’ experience in fighting DUI cases in just about every court in the Valley.
 He is prepared to comprehensively evaluate your case and determine the best defense strategies in achieving the best outcome possible in your case.

 Our Firm has handled all types of DUI cases, and related matters, including the following:DUI with Injury